 assessment and recommendations

 METs = metabolic equivalents.
-This is a measure of the amount of oxygen required per minute to ride based on speed and body weight.
+This is a measure of the amount of oxygen required per minute.

-Using METs and the data you provided, we are able to determine how much energy (calories) you burn during your ride.
+Using METs and the data you provided, we are able to estimate how much energy (calories) you burn during your workout.
 Click below for more information on METs and how these calculations work.

 One MET is the energy you spend sitting at rest — your resting metabolic rate.
 An activity with a MET value of 4 means you’re exerting four times the energy than you would if you were sitting still.